CTurt/PS4-SDK/README.md

 However, using function pointers and the `RESOLVE` macro, we can call functions from other modules.
 For example, [the socket functions](https://github.com/CTurt/PS4-SDK/blob/master/source/network.c) from `libSceNet.sprx`.

-The [hello](https://github.com/CTurt/PS4-SDK/blob/master/examples/hello/source/main.c) example shows how to initialise libc, and perform system calls.

 ## Support
 Whilst the SDK isn't capable of most basic functionality yet, such as displaying graphics, or receiving controller input, it is a solid foundation which will be improved upon over time.

 ## Examples
-`filesystem/directories` - Read all directories and files within a directory, and send names over a socket

-`filesystem/files` - Read a file, and send contents over a socket

 `hello` - Load libc module and perform `getpid` system call

 `sockets` - Send a message over a TCP socket

 `threads` - Create and wait for a thread to increment a variable

+### Filesystem
+`directories` - Read all directories and files within a directory

+`files` - Read a file's size, and its contents

+### USB
-`usb/list_devices` - List information about all USB devices connected
+`list_devices` - List information about all USB devices connected

-`usb/usb_storage` - Read raw image from a USB flash drive
+`storage` - Read raw image from a USB flash drive